Amsterdam

 We asked people about the cost of living in Amsterdam, they wrote:

 "The cost of living in Amsterdam is generally considered to be high.
 Rent prices for a nice 1 bedroom apartment in Amsterdam can range from around $1,500 to $2,500 per month, while a nice 2 bedroom apartment can range from around $2,000 to $3,500 per month.
-Eating dinner at a moderately priced restaurant in Amsterdam can cost around $20 to $30 per person," said one expat living in Amsterdam.
+Eating dinner at a moderately priced restaurant in Amsterdam can cost around $20 to $30 per person," said an expat in Amsterdam.

 What are the visa & residency requirements in Amsterdam?

 "In order to visit Amsterdam, a visitor must obtain a Schengen visa from the Dutch embassy or consulate in their home country.
 The process of applying for a visa involves submitting an application form, providing a valid passport, two passport-sized photographs, proof of travel insurance, and proof of sufficient funds.
 In order to obtain residency in Amsterdam, Netherlands, an individual must apply for a residence permit.
 The process of applying for a residence permit involves submitting an application form, providing a valid passport, two passport-sized photographs, proof of sufficient funds, proof of health insurance, and proof of a valid employment contract or proof of self-employment.
-Additionally, applicants may be required to provide proof of a valid marriage or registered partnership, proof of a valid rental agreement, and proof of a valid study agreement," remarked one expat in Amsterdam.
+Additionally, applicants may be required to provide proof of a valid marriage or registered partnership, proof of a valid rental agreement, and proof of a valid study agreement," remarked one expat living in Amsterdam.

 Why do people move to Amsterdam?